 I’m still convinced that sleep deprivation is the most severe form of torture.
 It’s hard to feel like a person, let alone a good mother.

 You can do it though.
-You can survive life with your newborn just like I did, and just like moms before you have.
+You can survive the newborn stage just like I did, and just like moms before you have.

-Unlike all those moms before you though, you have the amazing resource called the internet to help you figure out how to survive motherhood.
+Unlike all those moms before you though, you have the amazing resource called the internet to help you figure out how to make it through motherhood.
 That is both a blessing and a curse.

 Life with a newborn is hard, but it doesn’t have to be nearly as bad as you think.